What is a Floating loan and it's advantages and disadvantages

 A floating loan, also known as a variable rate loan or adjustable rate loan, is a type of loan where the interest rate can fluctuate over the life of the loan based on changes in a benchmark rate (Official Cash Rate) set by the Reserve Bank of New Zealand.

-Advantages of a floating loan over a fixed loan include:
+Advantages of a floating loan:

 - Flexibility: The interest rate on a floating loan can change based on the market conditions, allowing borrowers to take advantage of lower rates if they occur.

-- Good for short term lending if users of a floating rate are aware of money coming their way.
+- Good for short term lending: If users of a floating rate are aware of money coming their way.
 E.g., Inheritance, sale proceeds from an existing property or asset.

-Disadvantages of a floating loan over a fixed loan include:
+Disadvantages of a floating loan:

 - Interest rate risk: The interest rate on a floating loan can increase, potentially resulting in higher monthly payments.
-This can be a significant risk for borrowers, especially if interest rates rise significantly.

 - Budgeting and financial planning: Uncertainty over future interest rate changes can make budgeting and long-term financial planning more difficult for borrowers.

-- Risk of rate hikes: if the market interest rate goes up the borrowers would have to pay more interest which can be a burden on the borrowers.
+- Risk of rate hikes: If the market interest rate goes up the borrowers would have to pay more interest which can be a burden on the borrowers.